Food Hygiene & Safety

 Any organisation would strive to build a positive reputation and establish credibility to its customers.
 It is no different for food establishments.

-When the food handlers are given appropriate hygiene training, it automatically reflects on the food establishment.
-This helps to create a good reputation and is considered as a trusted food establishment by the customers.
+When the food handlers take appropriate hygiene training, it automatically reflects on the food establishment.
+This helps to create a good reputation and customers consider it as a food establishment.